Lego to invest over $1 billion in U.S. brick plant | Headlines

 Lego to invest over $1 billion in U.S. brick plant

-Toymaker Lego said on Wednesday it will invest more than $1 billion in a factory in the United States, which will be carbon-neutral, to shorten supply chains and keep up with growing demand for its coloured plastic bricks in one of its biggest markets.

-Toymaker Lego said on Wednesday it will invest more than $1 billion in a factory in the United States, which will be carbon-neutral, to shorten supply chains and keep up with growing demand for its coloured plastic bricks in one of its biggest markets.
 The factory in Chesterfield County, Virginia, will be the Danish company's second in North America and seventh worldwide, after it announced a new factory in Vietnam last year.
 The investment is in line with a decade-old strategy of placing production close to its key markets, which the company says has been beneficial as the global retail industry faces pandemic-related supply chain issues.

+Toymaker Lego on Wednesday said it will invest more than $1 billion in a factory in the United States to shorten supply chains and keep up with growing demand for its coloured plastic bricks in one of its biggest markets.
+The factory in Chesterfield County, Virginia, will be the Danish company's second in North America and seventh worldwide, after it announced a new factory in Vietnam last year.

+The investment is in line with a decade-old strategy of placing production close to its key markets, which the company says has been beneficial as the global retail industry faces pandemic-related supply chain issues.
 The plant will also be carbon neutral.
-"Our factories are located close to our biggest markets, which shortens the distance our products have to travel," Chief Operations Officer Carsten Rasmussen said in a statement.
+"Our strategy to be close to our core markets has only been confirmed recently," Chief Operations Officer Carsten Rasmussen told Reuters.

+The toy market is characterized by large seasonal fluctuations, while more than half of the company's products in stores are new items, he said.
+"It's difficult to predict what children and adults want to buy for a birthday or for Christmas.
+So the reaction time is very worthwhile to make sure we have the right products on the shelves," said Rasmussen.

 Lego produces roughly 100 billion bricks each year and employs around 24,000 people worldwide. ($1 = 7.0998 Danish crowns)